SENSUIKAN!

 10 June 1945: American Operation "Barney":

-A group of nine American submarines, including LtCdr Richard B. Lynch's USS SKATE (SS-305), use a new FM sonar to penetrate the heavy mine fields guarding the entrance to the Tsushima Strait.
+A group of nine American submarines, including LtCdr (later Rear Admiral) Richard B. Lynch's Richard B. Lynch's (USNA '35) USS SKATE (SS-305), penetrates the minefields guarding the entrance to the Tsushima Strait, using a new FM sonar.

-In the morning, Lt Mihara Sosaku's I-122 departs Maizuru, Honshu for a training area in the Sea of Japan.
-Lt Mihara is about to return to the Nanao base, zigzagging at about 15 knots, but at 1120 he is sighted by the SKATE.
+Lt Mihara is about to return to the Nanao base, zigzagging at about 15 knots, but at 1120 (I) he is sighted by SKATE.
+The submarine is soon positively identified as I-121 class.
 At 1144, LtCdr Lynch fires four torpedoes at 800 yards.
-Two hit amidships and sink the I-122 with all hands six miles off the old Cape Rukugo Misaki lighthouse at 37-29N, 137-25E.
+Two hit amidships and sink I-122 with all hands 6 miles SE of Rokugo Misaki lighthouse at 37-29N, 137-25E.
+Five minutes later breaking-up noises are heard and a large air bubble appears on the surface, followed by much oil.

 15 September 1945: